Transport from Bangkok Don Mueang Airport: My Tips

 Other lines

-While there are a number of other bus routes that run along the highway in front of the airport, the stops have been gradually moved further away from the airport and even with zero information, these services are completely unusable for travellers.
+Although there are many other bus lines passing along the highway in front of the airport, the stops have been gradually moved further away from the airport and even with zero information, these services are completely unusable for travellers.

 Metro Red Line

-The Red Line Metro has been running to Don Mueang since 2021 and operates as an overground line.
-Indeed, even the signs at the airport pointing to the station inform about the train rather than the metro: SRT Red Line.
-These trains do not go directly to the city centre and you always have to change at the terminus at Bang Sue (also referred to as Krung Thep Aphiwat).
+These trains do not go directly to the centre and you always need to change trains at the Bang Sue terminus (also referred to as Krung Thep Aphiwat).

-Bang Sue station serves as the main hub for long-distance trains.
-To get to the centre of Bangkok, use the Blue Line subway from Bang Sue for about 45 thb (travel time to the centre from Bang Sue is about 35 minutes).
+To get to downtown Bangkok from Bang Sue, use the Blue Line subway for about 45 thb (travel time to downtown from Bang Sue is about 35 minutes).

-The station at the airport is about a 5-7 minute walk from the national or 10-12 minute walk from the international terminal and clear signage will lead you to it.
+The station at the airport is about a 5-7 minute walk from the domestic terminal, or a 10-12 minute walk from the international terminal, and clear signage will lead you to it.

 • Travel time Bang Sue17 minutes